hyperskill/hyperstyle-analysis-prod/README.md

 4. Import this project as a Paddle project

 Each module contains Paddle tasks to configure and run it.
 Read more in README files in the modules.

+Also, each module contains tests that run the entry points of the module.
+These tests are called with `test_run` prefix.
+You can see these tests to see the format of the arguments and the input data.